CCBlueX/axochat_server/PROTOCOL.md

 Some structures are used multiple times; these are described here.

 ## Id
-An `Id` is a SHA256 hashed uuid of a user.
+An `Id` is a SHA256 hashed username.
-When generating, the uuid must be treated as its raw bytes.
 It is encoded as a hex string.

 ### Example